ncbi/vadr/README.txt

 output files from that script are within the noro.9 output directory, e.g. noro.9/noro.9-NC_001959.pass/.

-You can view the output of the six dnaorg_annotate.pl runs in the files that end in .log in those directories, e.g. noro.9/noro.9-NC_001959.pass/noro.9-NC_001959.pass.dnaorg_annotate.log
+You can view the output of the five dnaorg_annotate.pl runs in the files that end in .log in those directories, e.g. noro.9/noro.9-NC_001959.pass/noro.9-NC_001959.pass.dnaorg_annotate.log

-The dnaorg_classify.pl command in step 4 above could have been repeated with a list of accessions instead of an input fasta file.
-The relevant command would be:
-#perl /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/dnaorg_classify.pl -A /panfs/pan1/dnaorg/virseqannot/dnaorg-build-directories/norovirus-builds --inlist testfiles/noro.9.ntlist --dirbuild /panfs/pan1/dnaorg/virseqannot/dnaorg-build-directories/norovirus-builds --dirout noro.9.list

 The --optsA <s> option can be used to supply additional options to dnaorg_annotate.pl by creating a file that contains a single